fataranto/udemy/README.md

 # udemy
- A WordPress theme with FSE support
+ A WordPress theme with FSE support.